divonlan/genozip/docs/genocat.rst

 **Analysis options**

-.. option:: --list-chroms.
-(VCF SAM BAM FASTA GVF 23andMe) List the names of the chromosomes (or contigs) included in the file. case.
-Altnernative option names: show-chroms, show-contigs, list-contigs.
+.. option:: --show-chroms.
+(VCF SAM BAM FASTA GVF 23andMe) List the names of the chromosomes (or contigs) included in the file.
+Altnernative option names: --show-contigs --list-chroms --list-contigs.

           |